Electronic mind control, psychological manipulation, bestiality, and sensory deprivation. Don't try this at home.

 [Ed. note: This clip is from the 2017 film Three Christs, adapted from Rokeach's book The Three Christs of Ypsilanti, starring Richard Gere and Peter Dinklange.]

 As part of the experiment, the psychologist wanted to see just how entrenched each man’s delusions were.
-For example, one of the Christs, Leon, believed he was married to a person he called Madame Yeti Woman, a 7, 200-lb. descendant of an Indian and a jerboa rat.
+For example, one of the Christs, Leon, believed he was married to a person he called Madame Yeti Woman, a 7-ft.-tall, 200-lb. descendant of an Indian and a jerboa rat.
 So, Rokeach wrote love letters to Leon from Madame Yeti Woman.
 They contained instructions, requesting that Leon sing “Onward Christian Soldiers” during group meetings and smoke a certain brand of cigarettes.
 Leon was so touched by the attention from his make-believe wife that he broke into tears upon receiving the letters.
 But when the Yeti Woman asked him to change his name, Leon felt as though his identity was being challenged.
 He was on the verge of divorcing his fantasy spouse when Rokeach finally dropped that part of the experiment.

 At the end of their two-year stay, each man still believed he was the one and only son of God.
 In fact, Rokeach concluded that their Jesus identities may have become more embedded after being confronted with other Christs.
 Twenty years later, he renounced his methods, writing, “I really had no right, even in the name of science, to play God and interfere around the clock with their daily lives.”